-Web search is now a data source on TRAC.
+Web search data available on Pulsar TRAC.
 This means that Pulsar now offers a more holistic view of your search, across all the data sources (from Twitter to YouTube and soon Reddit) we have to offer, within one dashboard.

 Why web search data?